Thor110/AIrchive/README.md

 Infinite hex-grid tiling

-All detailed/esthetic models will be layered over this stable blockout.
+All detailed/aesthetic models will be layered over this stable blockout.

 ---

 ## ⬢️ Why Hexagons? ⌬
 Inspired in part by Jorge Luis Borges’ “Library of Babel,” AIrchive expands the idea into a navigable, structured hex-world where every coordinate corresponds to deterministic content rather than pure randomness.

-Additionally, quite some time back I also wrote a "Gallery of Babel" application, which further motivated me to work on this, which can be found at : https://github.com/Thor110/GOB
+Additionally, quite some time back, I also wrote a "Gallery of Babel" application, which further motivated me to work on this, which can be found at : https://github.com/Thor110/GOB

 Not to mention that Hexagons are the Bestagons.